dthompson-jti/layout-concept/README.md

+Of course.
+Here is the fully updated `README.md`.
+It incorporates the new `CaseHeader` feature, the architectural lessons learned regarding TypeScript configuration and file structure, and refines the project overview to reflect the completed scope.

+---
 # eSeries Hackathon Project: Next-Generation UI Proof of Concept

 This project is a high-craft proof of concept exploring the next-generation user interface for the eSeries court case management system.
 It demonstrates a modern, responsive, and deeply interactive layout approach — evolving beyond static, linear screens into a personalized, modular, and fluid workspace.